 Chances are that if you’ve got a home or place of business, then you probably already have a wildlife habitat and just don’t know it.
 Even if you don’t have a natural passion for horticulture, you can create an interesting, relaxing oasis to watch the energetic birds and butterflies on just a little spit of land.
-By creating landscaped islands and natural corridors of plants, you will be invited to the out-of-doors oasis of calm that will fill your senses – and you will be doing your part to help support the little critters that share our earth.
+By creating a wildlife friendly landscape, you will be doing your part to help support the little critters that share our earth.

 Put out a bird feeder and fill it with sunflower seed, or plant a shrub with berries and flowers for birds, butterflies and small animals.
 Provide food in the form of foliage or flowers that you are willing to have eaten by larval butterflies (caterpillars) or adult butterflies.
 Nectar, fleshy fruit and berries, nuts and acorns are all treats for wildlife.

-Shrubs – Ahhhh!
-A shady spot for wildlife to sit and rest
+- Shrubs – A shady spot for wildlife to sit and rest

 - SFWMD Water Conservation